Ruth Ross: Biography

 On 21 December 1945, she married her second husband, Ian Munson Ross, in Wellington.
-Ross resigned before the birth of their first child and following the birth of their second they moved to Takapuna.
+Ross resigned before the birth of their first child.
+Following the birth of their second child the couple moved to Takapuna.

 While her husband worked as a teacher, Ross wrote a primary school bulletin, Te Tiriti o Waitangi, which was published in 1958.
 She worked with Māori to translate the text and research the difference between the english and te reo text.
 This was written as a dialogue between different characters to teach school children the range of interpretations of the treaty and the conflicting meaning found within them.
 Her work on te tiriti progressed and in 1972 the New Zealand Journal of History published her paper on the text and translations of the treaty.
-This paper renewed interest in te tiriti and was the start of further revisionist histories which put a greater emphasis on holding Māori perspectives alongside the predominant european perspectives at the time which focused soley on the english text.
+This paper renewed interest in te tiriti and was the start of further revisionist histories which put a greater emphasis on holding Māori perspectives alongside the predominant european perspectives at the time which focused solely on the english text.
 The crux of this paper was to return te tiriti to its historical context and root it back in scholarship.
 From 'Pakeha self-righteousness' to 'Maori disillusionment', she concluded, the Treaty of Waitangi had come to say 'whatever we want it to say'.

 In 1959, she served on the Northland regional committte of the National Historic Places Trust and was placed on the trust's board from 1963 to 1969.
 Through her work on the trust she was involved in the restoration of Pompallier House and Clendon House.

 Ross died in 1982 at age 62 in Weymouth.
 Her research and archives is held at Auckland War Memorial Museum.